pytorch/pytorch/docs/source/notes/amp_examples.rst

 while maintaining accuracy.

 Instances of :class:`torch.amp.GradScaler` help perform the steps of gradient scaling conveniently.
-Gradient scaling improves convergence for networks with ``float16`` (by default on CUDA) gradients by minimizing gradient underflow, as explained :ref:`here<gradient-scaling>`.
+Gradient scaling improves convergence for networks with ``float16`` (by default on CUDA and XPU) gradients by minimizing gradient underflow, as explained :ref:`here<gradient-scaling>`.

 :class:`torch.autocast` and :class:`torch.amp.GradScaler` are modular.